juhasev/sample-ninja-help/projects.md

 - **Online** - This is when the project is live and sending email invites and collecting outcomes.
 - **Closed** - Projects automatically close when they have reached their target completes OR the user can shut the project manually
 - **Archived** - Generally for Closed projects to declutter the screen.
 Archived projects do not accept any terminates or completes.
 It is recommended to close the project first so that panelists can finish projects that are currently in progress.
-- **Offline** - Takes a project offline for whatever reason, which automatically stops fresh invites from being sent out. *Accepts terminates and completes from outstanding invites.*
+- **Offline** - Takes a project offline for whatever reason, which automatically stops fresh invites from being sent out.
+In this status project still *Accepts terminates and completes from outstanding invites.*

 #### Dashboard